pgierz/pyesm/docs/usage/dev/Dev_03_Basic_Classes.rst

 command used to start the executable (with applicable flags), and the number of CPUs to use.

-While there are several inherited methods from ``ComponentCompute``, we will currently only introduce one, and save the rest for later
+While there are several inherited methods from :class:`ComponentCompute
+<pyesm.component.ComponentCompute>`, we will currently only introduce one, and
+save the rest for later

+The method :meth:`_read_filetables
-The method ``_read_filetables`` allows you to quickly populate the ``FileDict`` objects within the ``ComponentCompute.files`` dictionary.
-This occurs by reading a file table, where each of the entires is a dictionary, which in turn contains dictionaries corresponding to valid ``ComponentFile`` arguments.
-A complete example of this will be shown in the next section.
+<pyesm.compute.ComponentCompute._read_filetables>` allows you to quickly
+populate the :class:`FileDict <pyesm.helpers.FileDict>` objects within the :attr:`ComponentCompute.files <pyesm.component.files>` dictionary.
+This occurs
+by reading a file table, where each of the entires is a dictionary, which in turn contains dictionaries corresponding to valid :class:`ComponentFile
+<pyesm.helpers.ComponentFile>` arguments.
+A complete example of this will be
+shown in the next section.

 ----